SargisYonan/uKal/README.md

 μKal is free to use for personal and/or educational use without profit and for development purposes in your project(s) to verify if μKal is right for you.

 For developers and for derivative commercial use (with redistribution rights):
-Fill out the [licensing form](https://goo.gl/forms/8QpSDgC3JthAGoTG2), and I will promptly reply with a response.
+Fill out the [licensing inquiry form](https://goo.gl/forms/8QpSDgC3JthAGoTG2), and I will promptly reply with a response and proposed license agreement.

 Refer to the [LICENSE](LICENSE) document for licensing details.